-A report released by the Brennan Center for Justice at NYU Law School analyzed laws that had passed in 14 states by October of 2011.
-The study found that these laws have the potential to disenfranchise more than five million eligible voters in 2012.
-Since then, 17 new states have some form of voter ID law in effect.
-Pennsylvania’s voter ID law, which was passed in 2012 and therefore excluded from the Brennan Center study, could ultimately affect an additional 758,939 to 1.5 million eligible Pennsylvania voters, based on reliable surveys and sources.
+A report released by the Brennan Center for Justice at NYU Law School analyzed laws in 14 states as of October of 2011.
+The study found that these laws had the potential to disenfranchise more than five million eligible voters in 2012.
+There are currently 34 states whose voter ID laws are in effect or imminent.

 Some laws specify strict current, government-issued photo ID requirements.
 Those who do not have a current, valid photo ID – primarily those without a driver’s license - are older Americans, people of color, young adults, people with disabilities and individuals with low incomes.